Summary: In this laboratory, you will experiment with the use and application of some of Scheme's basic input and output procedures.

 c.
 In that terminal window, type

 d.
-Reflect on what happened in step c.
+Reflect on what happened.
 Did you need to type any Scheme?
 Could someone else use step c without understanding the underlying Scheme?

-Rewrite the code from the previous exercise to use
+Rewrite the code in exercise 1 to use

 let* (or both) rather than

 a.
 Write a Scheme program that reads in the three coefficients of a quadratic equation (the a, b, and c in ax2 + bx + c) and prints out the roots of the equation.
-You should model this program on the previous exercises.
-In case you've forgotten, the roots of the quadratic equation are
+You should model this program on exercise 3.

 b.
 Save the program in a file and execute it from the command line.